The Biological Sciences Dean’s Leadership Council

 Cynthia (C.J.)
 Warner, President, Sapphire Energy.
 She brings more than 27 years of experience in the energy, refining and transportation industries.
 At Sapphire Energy, Ms. Warner is tasked with driving the company's initiative to transition technology trials and research into commercial-scale crude oil operations.
 A chemical engineer by training and one of the very few senior women in the oil and gas industry, Ms. Warner served as an executive with energy industry giants British Petroleum, Amoco Oil Company and UOP.
 Ms. Warner led the groundbreaking cooperative effort with the US EPA to shape a framework for Clean Air improvements which was eventually signed on by the entire US Refining industry.
 Ms. Warner has a BS degree in Chemical Engineering from Vanderbilt University and an MBA from Illinois Institute of Technology.

 - John Wehrli, Partner at Latham Watkins LLP.
-Mr. Wherli joined the San Diego office in 2008 from the firm's Silicon Valley office where he has practiced since 2003.
-Wehrli's practice focuses exclusively on the representation of life science companies in the biotechnology, pharmaceutical and medical device industries.
-Prior to joining Latham, Mr. Wehrli was Vice President, General Counsel & Secretary for Pharsight Corporation from 2001-2003, a publicly held clinical development biotechnology company.
-Wehrli also held numerous positions as a research chemist and in scientific computing management at a major multinational pharmaceutical company, Syntex Corporation.
-Although Mr. Wehrli spent much of his scientific career as a classical bench chemist, his scientific specialty is in the development of software and use of computational and mathematical tools in the field of physical organic chemistr.
+Mr Wehrli's practice focuses exclusively on the global representation of life science companies in the biotechnology, pharmaceutical and medical device industries and has over 28 years industry experience.
+Prior to joining Latham, Mr. Wehrli was Vice President, General Counsel & Secretary for Pharsight Corporation, a publicly held clinical development biotechnology company, and was chief legal officer at Trega Biosciences, a publically held San Diego combinatorial chemistry company.
+He is also co-founder of several biotech start-ups including NaviCyte, a computational pharmacokinetics company.
+Wehrli also worked for the U. S. Department of Energy and held numerous positions as a research chemist and in scientific computing management at a major multinational pharmaceutical company, Syntex Corporation.
+Although Mr. Wehrli spent much of his scientific career as a classical bench chemist, his scientific specialty is in the development of software and use of computational and mathematical tools in in systems biology, chemistry, and neuroscience.
 Mr. Wehrli holds a graduate degree from the University of California, Berkeley.